Josh McCown: Early career

 McCown previously spent time as a volunteer quarterbacks coach for the Marvin Ridge High School Mavericks of Waxhaw, North Carolina.
 The team's head coach said "He just walked into my office one day and asked if he could help out."
 In 2010, prior to signing with the Colonials, McCown began helping the Mavericks during the offseason.
 After the 2010 UFL season ended, McCown spent another offseason volunteering with the Mavericks.
 He then left the school upon being signed by the 49ers in August 2011 but returned once the 49ers released him in September 2011.
 Several days after Marvin Ridge lost its playoff game in November 2011, McCown was signed by the Bears.
 McCown was released by the Bears in August 2012 and immediately upon arriving home at the airport, McCown went straight to a Marvin Ridge game and joined the team while the game was in progress.
 Similarly, days after Marvin Ridge lost its playoff game in November 2012, McCown was again signed by the Bears.
 McCown also spent time as the scout team quarterback while at Marvin Ridge, with one player saying "I don't think anybody in the country had a better scout-team quarterback."
-McCown also cooked pancakes for the Fellowship of Christian Athletes breakfasts on Fridays and spent time teaching gym class at Marvin Ridge.
+McCown also cooked pancakes for the Fellowship of Christian Athletes breakfasts on Fridays and spent time teaching physical education classes at Marvin Ridge.

-McCown served as an assistant coach at Myers Park High School in Charlotte where his sons play.
+McCown also served as an assistant coach at Myers Park High School in Charlotte, North Carolina, where his sons Owen and Aiden played.
 With his 2019 return to the NFL, the Eagles allowed him to fly to Charlotte on Mondays for high school practice and game planning, and then again on Fridays for game days.

-Following the 2021 season, McCown was interviewed for the Texans' head coaching vacancy following the firing of David Culley.
-He was later announced as a finalist for the position, however the job later went to Lovie Smith.
+In 2020, McCown moved to Rusk, Texas and began serving as an assistant coach at Rusk High School, where Owen and Aiden now played.

+McCown, while still a player for the Houston Texans, interviewed for the Texans' head coach position in January 2021.
+He was also reportedly offered a position as associate head coach but turned it down.
+He interviewed for the Texans' head coach position again in January 2022.

 Carolina Panthers

 On February 10, 2023, McCown was hired by the Carolina Panthers as their quarterbacks coach under head coach Frank Reich.
+On November 27, 2023, McCown was fired by the Panthers, alongside Reich and assistant head coach Duce Staley, after a 1–10 start to the season.

+Minnesota Vikings

+On February 27, 2024, McCown was hired to be the quarterbacks coach of the Minnesota Vikings under head coach Kevin O'Connell.